putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 “Eaten?”

 “Yes.
 It’s unusual enough that I thought you’d want to know.
-We believe that all six were captured.
+We believe that all seven were captured.
 At least three cooked and eaten last night, despite some commotion.
-We were able to decipher that much of the native chatter.
-The Empire’s xenolinguistics division said they were not interested in the rest.”
+We were able to decipher that much of the native chatter on the recording.
+I'm told the audio is rather -- um -- disturbing.
+The Empire’s xenolinguistics office said you should not keep it, you should destroy it.

+The general was looking irritated at the long explanation.

+"The point is they said they were not interested in it further.”

-“Neither am I. Any of it.
+“Neither am I," the gneral said.
+"Any of it.
 Deal with this yourself.”

 “Sir?”